 Police and Crime Commissioner for Warwickshire

-The Elected Local Policing Bodies (Specified Information) (Amendment) Order 2021 requires the Police and Crime Commissioner to publish on their websites the Independent Office for Police Conduct (IOPC) annual statistics report, and also the most recent quarterly complaints data for their particular force.
-The data and reports are to be published within one month of publication by the IOPC.
+The Elected Local Policing Bodies (Specified Information) (Amendment) Order 2021 requires the Police and Crime Commissioner to publish a link on their websites to the Independent Office for Police Conduct (IOPC) annual statistics report and publish the most recent quarterly complaints data for their force.
+The data and reports are to be published within one month of publication by the IOPC and reviewed quarterly.

 At the time of publishing by the Commissioner, a narrative must also be provided setting out how the Commissioner is ‘holding to account’ the Chief Constable for the complaint handling performance of the police force, together with an assessment of the Commissioner’s own performance in carrying out certain statutory complaint handling functions.

-The principal mechanism for the Commissioner to ‘hold to account’ the Chief Constable for Warwickshire Police’s performance is through the monthly Performance Accountability Meeting (PAM), which is also attended by senior officers from Warwickshire Police and members of staff from the Office of the Police and Crime Commissioner (OPCC).
+The principal mechanism for the Commissioner to ‘hold to account’ the Chief Constable for Warwickshire Police’s performance is through the monthly Governance Performance Board, which is also attended by senior officers from Warwickshire Police and members of staff from the Office of the Police and Crime Commissioner (OPCC).

-At the PAM, the corporate Key Performance Indicators (KPIs) for PSD are provided for discussion by the force’s Assurance and Service Improvement department, under the ‘Effective and Efficient’ strand of the force’s ‘Fit for the Future’ strategy.
-These KPIs include metrics on the number of complaints recorded, any reoccurring themes identified from complaints, the timeliness of response to the complainant; together with the proportion of complaints that are subject to ‘service recovery’ outside of Schedule 3 of the Police Reform Act 2002 and those requiring investigation under Schedule 3 of the Police Reform Act 2002.
+At the GPB, the corporate Key Performance Indicators (KPIs) for PSD are provided for discussion under the ‘Effective and Efficient’ strand of the force’s ‘Fit for the Future’ strategy.
+These KPIs include metrics on the number of complaints recorded, any reoccurring themes identified from complaints, the timeliness of response to the complainant; together with the proportion of complaints that are subject to ‘service recovery’ outside of Schedule 3 of the Police Reform Act 2002 and those requiring a proportionate investigation under Schedule 3 of the same legislation.

-In addition to this strategic performance meeting, the OPCC Assurance and Scrutiny Officer holds regular meetings with the Head of PSD to discuss more tactical issues, to ensure that the OPCC and PSD teams work together to ensure that continuous improvement is made to the way in which complaints are handled.
+In addition to this strategic performance meeting, the OPCC Head of Business Service and Assurance holds regular meetings with the Head of PSD to discuss performance and tactical issues, to ensure that the OPCC and PSD teams work together to ensure that continuous improvement is made to the way in which complaints and complaint reviews are handled.

 To complement these meetings and provide additional scrutiny and assurance, a system of dip-sampling of complaints is undertaken by the OPCC in conjunction with an independent member of the Joint Audit and Standards Committee (JASC).

 To provide further independent scrutiny and assurance, a ‘Standards’ report is submitted by the OPCC as an agenda item to meetings of the JASC.
-This report provides an overview of the force’s complaints handling performance and also that of the OPCC complaint reviews; together with information on the action taken following the outcome of the complaint reviews in terms of recommendations made, or learning identified.
+This report provides an overview of the force’s complaints handling performance and that of the OPCC complaint reviews; together with information on the action taken following the outcome of the complaint reviews in terms of recommendations made and / or learning identified.

 A complaint is defined in IOPC statutory guidance as any expression of dissatisfaction with a police force that is expressed by or on behalf of a member of the public.

-The time taken to finalise a complaint varies according to whether it is dealt with outside of Schedule 3 of the Police Reform Act 2002 as a ‘service recovery’ matter, or is subject to an appropriate and proportionate investigation under Schedule 3 of the Act.
+The time taken to finalise a complaint varies according to whether it is dealt with outside of Schedule 3 of the Police Reform Act 2002 as a ‘service recovery’ matter or is subject to a proportionate investigation under Schedule 3 of the Act.

-In 2020/21, the average time to log a complaint by Warwickshire Police was 2 days and as such was one of the best performing forces in England and Wales.
+In 2021/22, the average time to contact the complainant was 1 day and as such was one of the best performing forces in England and Wales.

-The force also finalised ‘service recovery’ complaints in 21 days on average, whilst those investigated under Schedule 3 were finalised in 80 days on average.
-This level of performance is consistent with that achieved by most other police forces.
+The force also finalised ‘service recovery’ complaints in 46 days on average, longer than most forces.
+Those investigated under Schedule 3 were finalised in 96 days on average, shorter than most forces.